wang-bin/QtAV/README.md

 Build
 ------

-  BUILD_DIR=/your/build/dir qmake
+  qmake -r "BUILD_DIR=/your/build/dir" [path/to/pro]

-  or  qmake   (BUILD_DIR is $PWD/out)

-  or  cd build_dir ; qmake /path/to/QtAV.pro

   make -j4

   The binaries is in $BUILD_DIR/bin

-NOTE: If you are using QtCreator to build the project, you should go to "project" page then add an environment variable "BUILD_DIR" and set the vaule.
+NOTE: If you are using QtCreator to build the project, you should go to Projects->Build Steps->qmake->Additional arguments, add "BUILD_DIR=your/buid/dir"

 Screenshot